 Āyurveda is the foundation to understand the body in the study of Tantra and Yoga.
 Without a good knowledge of Āyurveda, a student often wonders how the Yogis or Tantrics understood the body.
 In modern times, we have anatomy to understand the framework of the physical body to administer medicines. Āyurveda allows us to deepen our understanding of how we can treat the emotional, mental and physical aspects of the self in an integral, organic sense.
 While the study of anatomy allows us the perspective of looking into the body from a reductionist point of view, Āyurveda allows us to delve into what the new millennium scientists define as the systems view (the study of how things influence one another within the whole; a “unifying vision” as opposed to a reductionist or materialistic ideology).
 It is due to this that we teach our students the science of Āyurveda.

 In India, it is well known that in order to advance in Tantra or Yoga, one has to have a good foundation in Āyurveda; otherwise, one falls into not understanding Yoga, but readapting the knowledge to suit one’s own beliefs.
-Shri Kali Ashram provides a course that introduces one to the theoretical and practical aspects of Āyurveda.
+Shri Kali Ashram introduces one to the theoretical and practical aspects of Āyurveda.
 Students gain a good grounding in the basics, as dhātus, doṣas, nāḍis, marma points and Āyurvedic anatomy, as well as the practical lifestyle aspects and the practices of pañcakarma.

 Bhagavan emphasises that Āyurveda anticipates an organic science and culture.
 He says, "organic here does not mean the mere anti-chemical culture.
 Organic means a culture that does not resort to the employment of artificially reduced substances taken out of context with nature."